breezy-weather/breezy-weather/CONTRIBUTE.md

 ### Service and converter

-Rename `OpenWeatherService` with your source name and completes basic information.
+Rename `PirateWeatherService` with your source name and completes basic information.

 As a starting point, we will only implement weather part, but here is the full list of interfaces/classes you can implement: